 Being an organizer for an event gives us an inherent power dynamic.
 Those in a position of power can find means of justifying their choices within any framework of laws, norms, and guidelines.
 In stepping in to an organizing and leadership role, there is no real way to remove this power dynamic or eliminate the social capital that comes with it.
 Our goal is to 1) acknowledge it, 2) create an accountability plan 3) make that plan accessible for attendees to help hold us accountable and 4) provide transparency in our goals and processes so that participants can make more informed choices around attending ECBF.

-By attending ECBF, you, as a participant, volunteer, or hired party, agree to abide by the expectations outlined below.** *Additional conduct information for volunteers and hired parties is on page 6.
-Hiring for various roles is contingent on the participant reviewing, committing to, and abiding by these additional requirements.
+By attending ECBF, you, as a participant, volunteer, or hired party, agree to abide by the expectations outlined below.**

 - Participants will treat their fellow attendees with respect regardless of race, ethnicity, cultural background, gender, sexual orientation, disability, physical appearance, physical capability, age, religion, and lifestyle.